visitor-analytics/visa-3as-php-sdk/README.md

 #### Generate the VisitorAnalytics Dashboard IFrame Url

 This is one of the essential methods to use when using the iframe appoach 3AS.
-It creates an URL for a given customer and website combination that shows the Visitor Analytics dashboard in the theme configured by the INTP.
+It creates an URL for a given customer and website combination that shows the TWIPLA dashboard in the theme configured by the INTP.

 ```php
 $visa->customer({INTP_CUSTOMER_ID})->generateIFrameDashboardUrl({INTP_WEBSITE_ID});